 - Any like offense under the law of another state or under federal law.

 Should a background check come up with an automatically disqualifying offense, that individual will not be eligible to participate in campus programs for minors.
-The Department of Student Activities will contact the Program Sponsor via email to let him or her know of the ineligibility.
+University Youth Programs will contact the Program Sponsor via email to let him or her know of the ineligibility.

 The following criminal convictions/deferred adjudications may disqualify a person from participating in a campus program for minors: